Slowdive: 1991–1992: Just for a Day

 By mid-1991, Slowdive had been tagged a "shoegazing" band and part of "the scene that celebrates itself" by the British media.
 The term shoegazer was applied to bands that followed My Bloody Valentine's example of abrasive guitars and ethereal vocals, while "the scene" represented these like-minded groups and their social behaviour; shoegazers typically mingled at each other's gigs.
 Slowdive toured with other shoegazing bands through summer 1991.
 The British music press became increasingly derisive of shoegazing as the Britpop and grunge movements came underway.

 Production on Slowdive's debut commenced shortly after Halstead convinced Alan McGee, head of Creation Records, that the band had enough songs written for a full-length album, which was not actually true.
-The group hurriedly started writing songs in the studio.
+The group hurriedly wrote songs in the studio.
 Experimentation with sounds and cannabis occurred during the process.
 Halstead drew lyrical inspiration from the abstract nature of the music.
 He recounted, "[We] went into a studio for six weeks and had no songs at the start and at the end we had an album".

-Their debut, Just for a Day was released in September 1991 and placed in the top 10 on the UK Indie Chart.
+Their debut, Just for a Day, was released in September 1991 and placed in the top 10 on the UK Indie Chart.
 NME gave the record a positive review, but most of the press generally disliked the album as a backlash against shoegazing began.
 As writer Peter Buckley put it, the album was "dismissed as dreary and lacking in ideas".
 Melody Maker writer Paul Lester railed against the debut, calling it a "major fucking letdown".
 This backlash worsened when critics reevaluated shoegazing after the release of My Bloody Valentine's Loveless in November 1991.

 A tour of the United Kingdom followed in autumn 1991.
 Afterward, the group made their first visit to the United States and toured with alternative rock band Blur.
 A tour of Europe followed in February 1992.
 Slowdive's US label SBK Records planned to release Just for a Day at the beginning of the year, but not before initiating a viral marketing campaign.
 The band's name was stenciled outside MTV and radio stations in New York.
 Fans stencilled their heads when Slowdive played in Manhattan.
 The campaign caused some controversy when a statue celebrating the end of slavery was unveiled and had the word "Slowdive" stencilled on it.
 SBK eventually pushed the release date back three months, which hurt the viral campaign.